amcnamara/slurm/README.md

 SLURM
 =====

-> NOTE: Slurm is in ongoing development, and not yet ready for production.
-However, I appreciate all feedback, ideas, and patches.
+**Slurm is in ongoing development, and not yet ready for production.
+However, I appreciate all feedback, ideas, and patches.**

 Slurm is a Clojure ORM.
-Its modeled more closely to a traditional OO ORM than a Clojure DSL, specifically to help beginners get off the ground.
+Its modelled more closely to a traditional OO ORM than a Clojure DSL, specifically to help beginners get off the ground.
 It features the following:

 * Selectable eager or lazy loading of database objects
 * Seamless single and multi object relations
 * Simple to define schemas, makes for easy adoption on existing projects/DBs